kshefchek/pumpkin-py/README.md

 ##### About

-PumpkinPy uses IC ordered bitmaps for fast ranking of genes and diseases.
+PumpkinPy uses IC ordered bitmaps for fast ranking of genes and diseases (phenotypes are sorted by descending frequency and one-hot encoded).
 This is useful for larger ontologies such as Upheno and large datasets such as ranking all mouse genes given a set of input HPO terms.
 This approach was first used in OWLTools and OwlSim-v3.

 The goal of this project was to build an implementation of the PhenoDigm algorithm in python.
 There are also implementations for common measures for distance and similarity (euclidean, cosine, Jin-Conrath, Resnik, jaccard)

-*Disclaimer*: This is a side project and has little documetation and only a modest amount of testing
+*Disclaimer*: This is a side project needs more documentation and testing

 ##### Getting Started